tonypoch/ctxerrpool/README.md

 ### Create a context
 ---
-Work and context have a 1:1 relationship when used in a worker group.
-Each context's cancel function is called on work completion.
-Never send work with a context with a context that has been used before.
+`work item`s and contexts have a 1:1 relationship.
+Each context's cancel function is called on the completion of its `work item` completion.
+Never send a `work item` with a context that has been used before.

 Here is an example of what *not* to do:
 ```go